If you have any questions, please contact Cynthia Mangan at email@example.com or call at 613-533-6000 (77621).

 In order to confirm a place in this course, you must pay the full amount of registration

-No refund will be given after the program has begun.
+No refund will be given after the December 10th, 2018 date.

 SARS Memorial Fund for Infection Control Practitioners